dcolli23/howtos_vscode/docs/pages/extensions/extensions.md

 These extensions pertain to developing on machines other than your local one.

 - Remote - SSH
-  - Great so that you can development remotely in VS Code instead of having to configure your Vim installation just how you like it.
+  - Great so that you can develop remotely in VS Code instead of having to configure your Vim installation just how you like it.

 ## Miscellaneous Extensions

-- Bracket pair colorizer
+- Bracket pair colorizer version 2
   - Simple but really helps with finding unclosed brackets.
+  - Version 2 uses the same bracket parser as VS Code so it's apparently much quicker.